 JSS Important Announcement:

-The Administrative and Academic committees of the “Hephaistos Summer Program” and the Board of Trustees of the Ilias Lalaounis Jewelry Museum, due to the corona virus COVID-19, announce the postponement of this year’s summer program in June 2020.
+Due to Covid-19, the Adminstrative and Academic committees of the “Hephaistos Summer Program” and the Board of Trustees of the Ilias Lalaounis Jewelry Museum announce the postponement of this year’s summer program of June 2020.

-We wish to inform you that due to the unexpected and unpredictable near future situation, we have decided to keep the absolute necessary measures for the safety of all visitors and colleagues, thus, be released from a commitment of this year’s participation.
+We would like to inform you that due to the unexpected and unpredictable near-future situation, we have decided to retain the absolute necessary measures for the safety of all museum visitors and staff.
+Thus, we have decided to release you from your commitment of this year’s participation.

-All applications will be transferred to the 2021 program, with a priority to this year’s participant’s placement.
+All applications will be deferred to the 2021 program, giving a priority to participants who had already acquired a placement in this year’s program.

 For more information please write to: